Skip to main content

 Starigrad Fortress

 Starigrad Fortress, locally known as Tvrđava Starigrad but also as Fortica, lies above the town of Omiš, in the county of Split-Dalmatia in Croatia.
-The name 'Starigrad' translates back to 'Old castle'.
+The name 'Starigrad' means 'Old castle'.

-In the 15th century, during the Croatian-Ottoman Wars, Starigrad Fortress was built by the Kingdom of Croatia as a primary defense for the inhabitants of Omiš against Ottoman attacks.
-It was built on a lower summit of the steep mountain range behind Omiš at a height of 262 m.
+In the 15th century, during the Croatian-Ottoman Wars, the Kingdom of Croatia built Starigrad Fortress as a primary defense for the inhabitants of Omiš against Ottoman attacks.
+It was constructed on a lower summit of the steep mountain range behind Omiš at an elevation of 262 meters.

-Inside the fortress, there are 2 small baileys, ending in a 2-storey square tower that served as a keep.
-The fortress' entrance is through an outer barbican, protected by a bastion.
+Inside the fortress, two small baileys end in a two-story square tower that served as a keep.
+The fortress's entrance is through an outer barbican, protected by a bastion.

-I could not find any historical information about the fortress, but I guess it did play a part during the Ottoman-Venetian Wars, which played out from the 15th to the 18th century, during which the Ottomans never managed to conquer Omiš.
+I could not find any historical information about the fortress, but I suspect it played a role during the Ottoman-Venetian Wars, which took place from the 15th to the 18th century, during which the Ottomans never managed to conquer Omiš.

 Starigrad Fortress can be visited for a small fee, payable only in cash.
-A beautiful fortification offering stunning views of the coast to the island of Brač.
-It is, however, only reachable on foot.
-There are 2 hiking routes; a shorter but difficult one and a longer but slightly easier one.
+It is a beautiful fortification, offering stunning views of the coast to the island of Brač.
+However, it can only be reached on foot.
+There are two hiking routes: a shorter, more difficult one and a longer, slightly easier one.
 Both require sturdy footwear.
-I took the longer one, which took me about an hour, starting from the lovely historic town center of Omiš.
-In the town itself is also a small ruined 13th castle; Mirabela Castle.
-So, with 2 fortifications and a historic town center, I recommend a visit to Omiš.
+I took the longer route, which took me about an hour, starting from the charming historic town center of Omiš.
+In the town itself, there is also a small ruined 13th-century castle: Mirabela Castle.
+So, with two fortifications and a historic town center, I recommend a visit to Omiš.

 Gallery